Predestination

 God lives in eternity.
 He does not live in time as people do.
 For Him everything is present.
 Therefore He knows what choices men make.
 Because God knows who chooses Him, He can elect and predestine them to become His obedient children.

-For those whom He foreknew, He also predestined {to become} conformed to the image of His Son, so that He would be the firstborn among many brethren; and these whom He predestined, He also called; and these whom He called, He also justified; and these whom He justified, He also glorified.
-(Romans 8:29-30)
+For those whom he foreknew he also predestined to be conformed to the image of his Son, in order that he might be the firstborn among many brothers.
+And those whom he predestined he also called, and those whom he called he also justified, and those whom he justified he also glorified.
+(Romans 8:29–30)

-Peter, an apostle of Jesus Christ, To those who reside as aliens, scattered throughout Pontus, (…) who are chosen according to the foreknowledge of God the Father, by the sanctifying work of the Spirit, to obey Jesus Christ… (1 Peter 1:1-2)
+Peter, an apostle of Jesus Christ, To those who reside as aliens, scattered throughout Pontus…who are chosen according to the foreknowledge of God the Father, by the sanctifying work of the Spirit, to obey Jesus Christ.… (1 Peter 1:1–2, NASB)

 God in his love desires to predestine (elect and save) all people to be together with him forever but he does not force anybody to have a relationship with Him.

-This is good and acceptable in the sight of God our Savior, who desires all men to be saved and to come to the knowledge of the truth.
-(1 Timothy 2:3-4)
+This is good, and it is pleasing in the sight of God our Saviour, who desires all people to be saved and to come to the knowledge of the truth.
+(1 Timothy 2:3–4)

 In the Bible we find the clear teaching that God wants everyone to be saved, but that people have a free will to choose against this.
 If God did not consider the decision of people, hell would be empty because God would indeed save everyone.

-But the Pharisees and the lawyers rejected God’s purpose for themselves, not having been baptized by John.
+…but the Pharisees and the lawyers rejected the purpose of God for themselves, not having been baptized by him (John).
 (Luke 7:30)

 God created the world because He is love.
 He wanted to share His love with people.
 Therefore He created us to be holy, as He is holy (1 Peter 1:16).
 God never intended for people to sin.
 The fact that man was disobedient and sinned against God is a distortion of the original plan.
 The original aim was for man to have a relationship with the Creator.
 Now, we know that God is love and that He is righteous and that all other virtues are combined in His being.
 Therefore His plan to create the world was pure as well.
 He loves the beings He created.
 If He had decided that everything should happen according to his will, the fulfilment of His plan for a world full of love and peace would remain unchanged even today.
 Since He respects the will of people, sin could come into the world through their decision.The teaching of predestination implies, in fact, that God planned in advance for men to sin and wants the majority of people to go to hell.
 This would make God the author of sin.
 Before they are even born it has already been decided that the majority of people will never have the chance to be saved (according to Calvin).

-“Do I have any pleasure in the death of the wicked,” declares the Lord GOD, “rather than that he should turn from his ways and live?” (…) “Cast away from you all your transgressions which you have committed and make yourselves a new heart and a new spirit!
-For why will you die, O house of Israel?
-For I have no pleasure in the death of anyone who dies,” declares the Lord GOD.
-“Therefore, repent and live.”
-(Ezekiel 18:23.31-32)
+Have I any pleasure in the death of the wicked, declares the Lord GOD, and not rather that he should turn from his way and live? …Cast away from you all the transgressions that you have committed, and make yourselves a new heart and a new spirit!
+Why will you die, O house of Israel?
+For I have no pleasure in the death of anyone, declares the Lord GOD; so turn, and live.
+(Ezekiel 18:23,31–32)

 In the Bible people are very often called to “Repent!”
-This presupposes that it is possible!
-When he calls us: “Repent!” he does not order, but he encourages, asks, urges, implores.
-For the Almighty it is no humiliation to ask us – because he is perfectly humble: “we beg you on behalf of Christ, be reconciled to God.”
-(2 Corinthians 5,20).
+This presupposes that it is possible to respond to this call!
+When Jesus calls: “Repent!” he does not order, but he encourages, asks, urges, implores.
+It is not a humiliation for the Almighty God to ask us, because he is perfectly humble: “We implore you on behalf of Christ, be reconciled to God.”
+(2 Corinthians 5:20).

 The purpose of man’s existence is to have a relationship with God (John 17:3).
 The most important characteristics of a relationship are love and a free will.
 If someone is forced to be together with somebody else, it is not an expression of love.
 A relationship is based on love when both parties have the freedom to choose to stay together and the possibility to separate.
 If you can control somebody’s will, he has become like a robot.
 Robots do what you have made them for.
 God did not create robots, but human beings that have the choice to love Him, or not to do so.

-I call heaven and earth to witness against you today, that I have set before you life and death, the blessing and the curse.
-So choose life in order that you may live, you and your descendants, by loving the LORD your God, by obeying His voice, and by holding fast to Him… (Deuteronomy 30:19-20a)
+I call heaven and earth to witness against you today, that I have set before you life and death, blessing and curse.
+Therefore choose life, that you and your offspring may live, loving the LORD your God, obeying his voice and holding fast to him.…” (Deuteronomy 30:19–20a)

-Jerusalem, Jerusalem, who kills the prophets and stones those who are sent to her!
-How often I wanted to gather your children together, the way a hen gathers her chicks under her wings, and you were unwilling.
+O Jerusalem, Jerusalem, the city that kills the prophets and stones those who are sent to it!
+How often would I have gathered your children together as a hen gathers her brood under her wings, and you would not!
 (Matthew 23:37)

-If you do well, will not your countenance be lifted up?
-And if you do not do well, sin is crouching at the door; and its desire is for you, but you must master it.
+If you do well, will you not be accepted?
+And if you do not do well, sin is crouching at the door.
+Its desire is for you, but you must rule over it.
 (Genesis 4:7)

 Even after the fall of humankind people are not under the compulsion to sin but have the possibility to rule over it.